AllLiver/Amnesia/README.md

 # Alex Teeples | Alexia Smith | Oliver Fedderson | Emil Grunenwald | Sreeram Patcha |
 ##  Amnesia
-An engaging text based adventure with combat and puzzles
+An interactive text based adventure with combat and puzzles.
+The player takes the role of an amnesiac waking up in a fantasy medieval dungeon and trying to find their way out.

 ## Members
-* Alex Teeples: Project Manager
+* Alex Teeples: Project Manager/Tester
 * Oliver Fedderson: Coder
 * Emil Gruenwald: Coder
 * Sreeram Patcha: